tu2-atmanand/task-board-docs/docs/How_To/HowToAddNewColumn.md

 **Step 4 :** Click on `Submit` button once you have filled the required options.

-**Step 5 :** You new colmn will appear inside your board. you can choose to add more different types of columns as you need inside the board.
+**Step 5 :** You new column will appear inside your board. you can choose to add more different types of columns as you need inside the board.

 {: .new-title }
 > Save Button